sfeir-open-source/sfeir-school-terraform/README.md

 # About

 Template repository for Sfeir School, this template could be use to start a school with revealJS and sfeir school theme

 Don't forget to replace all xxx by your techno

 ## Files to changes

-* `docs/scss/xxx.scss` the entry point for your custom styles.
+- `docs/scss/slides.scss` you could put here all your custom styles
-* `docs/package.json` you should change the tasks `sass` and `sass-once` to reference your scss file
+- `docs/scripts/slides.js` you will reference all the markdown here.
+Don't forget to have 1 function per chapter (module).
-* `docs/index.html` you should reference your markdown files and the the correct css file
+- `docs/index.html` you should reference the correct technology in header

 # Content of README

 The text below is the template you could use for your readme

 # XXX

 A [SFEIR School](https://www.sfeir.com/formation/school/)